PROJECT INFORMATION

 How will you minimize impacts on Maggie Reynolds Road?

-First, SRR does not anticipate normal train traffic on this section of the spur; it will be used only for train car storage.
-But, SRR is also evaluating a potential berm or lowering the elevation of the spur adjacent to Maggie Reynolds Road to minimize visual and noise impacts on residents.
-Even without those measures, noise levels at the closest home – approximately 200 feet from the tracks – will only be that of a normal conversation or approximately 70 decibels.
+First, Sandersville Railroad does not anticipate normal train traffic on this section of the spur; it will be used only for train car storage.
+When this section of track is used, noise levels at the closest home –approximately 200 feet from the tracks – will only be that of a normal conversation or approximately 70 decibels.

 Can property owners whose land is split by rail reach the other part of their property?